finance calculator

 How to use this calculator

-3. Review estimated tax, shares withheld, and net value.
+4. Review the estimated vest value, total tax withheld, shares withheld, and net after-tax value.

 Inputs explained